Project and Time Management

 • Online editions: 6 half days from 9:00 am to 12:30 pm. (with the exeption of 9 October then it is from 14:00 pm to 17:30 pm)

-Please note that being present all full days is obliged.
+Please note that being present all full course days is obliged.
 And that the online editions are mainly intended for those who are unable to attend the in-person editions.

 Language: English